zaplatynski/fsm-packagetype/README.md

 ```
 Of cause feel free to combine this with [Monday Consulting's FSM plugin](https://github.com/monday-consulting/fsm-maven-plugin) if you don't want to maintain the module.xml manually.

+If you want to have a kind of real world example then have a look at my [example project](https://github.com/zaplatynski/fsm-example-project) here on GitHub.

 ## Build command

 [Maven](http://maven.apache.org/) is used to compile and assemble this project: